Proposal to relocate secondary Gaelic Medium Education (GME) to Drummond

 (2) consider the “opportunity” of Drummond becoming a GME-only school, if demand for GME increases.

-If Drummond becomes a GME-only school, it would only admit pupils can speak Gaelic fluently or have had enough GME primary education.
-Drummond would therefore stop being available to local children at non-GME primaries (i.e. Broughton PS, Leith Walk PS and Abbeyhill PS).
-The report said that if Drummond parents and GME parents could agree to the plan, there would be a statutory (formal) consultation starting in March.
+If Drummond had become a GME-only school, it would only have admitted pupils who could speak Gaelic fluently or had had enough GME primary education.
+Drummond would therefore have stopped being available to local children at non-GME primaries (i.e. Broughton Primary School, Leith Walk Primary School and Abbeyhill Primary School).
+The report said that if Drummond parents and GME parents could agree to the plan, there would be a statutory (formal) consultation starting in March 2018.

 We analysed CEC’s predictions of how many pupils will be at Drummond and in secondary GME.
 We showed that if P7 pupils from TnP started coming to S1 in Drummond from 2019, Drummond could be full by 2022.
-On 9th January 2018, we published these figures in our Statement of Concern (PDF, 118KB)
+On 9th January 2018, we published these figures in our Statement of Concern.

-What does this mean if my child is already at Drummond or starting in 2018?
+What does this mean if my child is already at Drummond or starting in 2018 or later?

 What are parents in Drummond and feeder primaries doing?